 We kindly request that you keep the Academy informed of any matters that may affect your child’s attendance whilst at the Academy.
 The Academy Trust’s Extended Services Team work pro-actively to support any families who may be experiencing difficulties.

 Contacting the school if your child is absent

 - Please ring the school absence line on 01205 363139 and choose Option 1 from the menu to leave a message if your child is absent from school.
 You may also notify us of any absence via the WEDUC app., where you can complete an absence form.
 You must contact the school on every day of absence.

 - If school is not notified of an absence, a member of staff from school will phone to find out why your child is absent.

-- If no contact is made with the school, please be aware that a home visit may be made by our Extended Services Team.
+- If no contact is made with the school, please be aware that a home visit may be made by a member of academy staff.

 We request that all routine medical, dental or other appointments, where possible, are made outside of school time.
 Where an urgent appointment is required or pupils have a hospital appointment during school hours, we request that you provide medical evidence in the form of an appointment card or letter in order to authorise their absence from school.
 We ask where possible parents/carers ensure that your child attends school before and after the appointment to maximise their learning opportunities for that day.

 We understand that unfortunately some children have medical conditions that will have an on-going impact on their attendance.
 As a setting, we will try to ensure that we facilitate any needs for each child.
 Please ensure that you share all medical conditions and appointments with us so that we can support in the best way we can.
 An individual health plan will be drawn up for any pupil who has regular medication.